RenneManny/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaah/index.md

 Write code to execute below expressions.

 1. Create a database named `blog`.
-2. Create a collection called 'articles'.
+2. Create a collection called 'art icles'.
 3. Insert multiple documents(at least 3) into articles.
 It should have fields

 - title as string